 - Dependents who are 26 years of age and already enrolled in a degree program at the University and already receiving tuition remission may continue to receive tuition remission under the following circumstances:

 - The dependent is enrolled in an undergraduate program as a matriculated student and requires no more than the equivalent of two terms of full-time study (24-36 credits) to complete a degree.

 - The dependent is enrolled in a graduate program and requires no more than nine (9) credits to complete a degree.

 - The employee is taxed on the value of this benefit.

 - This policy does not waive any of the institution’s fees associated with the application.

-- The student must remain in good standing in order to receive tuition remission benefits.
+- The student must remain in Good Academic Standing and maintian Financial Aid Satisfactory Academic Progress (SAP) in order to receive tuition remission benefits.

 - In the event of termination of employment, all tuition benefits are forfeited at the end of the current term.

 - It is the employee’s responsibility as an individual taxpayer to review the current tax codes as they relate to his/her particular situation.
 Please note that tuition remission for employees enrolled in a graduate program including those taking undergraduate courses toward the graduate degree and doctoral programs are a taxable benefit and will be assessed during the tax year as taxable income.

 - Tuition Remission and Discount Policy covers classes taught through Cabrini.